 Background

-Above is Helium that is constantly pumped into
+Above is Helium that is constantly pumped into the containers that store the cryopreserved humans. |

 Cryogenics has five main parts: Cryobiology, Cryonics, Cryoelectronics, Cryotronics, and Cryogenics.
 I know what you are thinking, but no, they are not all the same thing.
 Cryobiology is the study of the effects of low temperatures on organisms; Cryoelectronics is the field of research having to do with superconductivity at low temperatures.
 Next up we have Cryotonics which is simply the application of Cryoelectronics, so it is the act of research regarding superconductivity at low temperatures.
 Finally the base of them all, Cryogenics; the branch of physical science that involves the study of very low temperatures, and how certain materials preform in these subnormal temperatures.